hsavit1/Swift-Design-Patterns/README.md

 #### All design patterns are based off the book _Pro-Swift-Design-Patterns_

+# Themes
+- tightly coupled components are the antithesis of design patterns.
+Two components are tightly coupled when one depends on the inner workings of another, or, put another way, when you can make a change to one component without also updating the other.
+- item
+- item

 # Creation Patterns
 1. The Object Template Pattern
 2. The Prototype Pattern